niharika9603/ford-car-price-prediction/README.md

 Run the Notebook: Execute each cell sequentially to preprocess the data, visualize relationships, and train the machine learning models.

 Analyze the Results: Evaluate the model’s performance metrics to see how well it predicts car prices.

+🔧 Data Preprocessing

+Before building the machine learning models, several preprocessing steps were applied to clean and prepare the data:

+Handling Missing Values: Removed or imputed missing data in critical columns to ensure model performance is not affected by incomplete data.

+Encoding Categorical Features: Transformed categorical variables such as fuel type, transmission type, and other non-numeric fields using techniques like one-hot encoding.

+Feature Scaling: Applied scaling (e.g., StandardScaler) to numeric features like mileage and car age to normalize the data for better model performance.

+Train-Test Split: Split the dataset into training and testing sets to evaluate model performance using unseen data.

 📊 Exploratory Data Analysis (EDA)